Abdoulaye-Koroko/RAG-GoogleGenAI-Langchain-FAISS-Streamlit/README.md

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request.
 Any questions or suggestions ?
-Write me: abdoulayekoroko@gmail.com
+Write me: abdoulayekoroko@gmail.com.

+Thank you

 ## License